Good Will Hunting (1997)

 Skylar: You're afraid of me!
 You're afraid that I won't love you back!
 Fuck it, I wanna give it a shot!
 At least I'm honest with you.

-Skylar: Do you have lots of brothers and sisters?
+Skylar: [while drinking coffee on the outside patio of a coffee shop] Do you have lots of brothers and sisters?

 Will: I'm Irish Catholic, what do you think?

 Skylar: But how many?

 Will: You wouldn't believe me if I told you.

 Skylar: Why?
 Go on, what, 5?
 7?
 8?
 How many?

 Will: I swear to God, I swear to God, I'm lucky 13 right here.